Online casinos are now legal in Michigan.

 When the first online casino sites will go live in Michigan remains to be seen.
 The state says rules and guidelines must be created before a licensing process takes place.
 Plus, operators will need some time to get the technology up and running.

-However, there is some hope this could all happen by October 2020.
+However, there is some hope this could all happen by the end of 2020.

 Only existing Michigan casinos, including the three Detroit commercial casinos and 23 tribal casinos across the state, will be able to procure online casino licenses.
 Those that do will be able to offer casino-style games like blackjack and slots to anyone 21 or older and inside state lines.